 1 teaspoon salt

 6 mastic tears

 1/2 cup caster sugar

-- Add the dough hook and add the flour and salt and mix.
-Then knead the dough until smooth and elastic (roughly 8-9 minutes.
-Cover the bowl and set aside in a warm place for 1 hour or until the dough has doubled in size.
+- Cover the bowl and set aside in a warm place for 1 hour or until the dough has doubled in size.

-- Knock back the dough then turn out onto a floured surface and knead for 1-2 minutes.
-Line a baking tray.
+- Knock back the dough then turn out onto a floured surface; knead for 2 minutes.
+Line a large baking tray with baking paper.

 - Cut the dough in half, and roll the dough into logs, using a sharp knife cut in the middle and place some of the cherries all the way down the dough. repeat this again.
 Grab both logs and form a swirl, or you can make a plaited loaf.
 Brush some whisked egg whites over the sweet breads.

 - Place the sweet bread on the tray and place into a warm spot and rest until risen (1 hour).

 - Place into the oven and bake for 30-45 minutes.